WhyDeezz/CommuNITTy/README.md

 ## 🚨 The Problem

-In most colleges, announcements are scattered across **WhatsApp groups, emails, and notice boards**, making it very easy to **miss important updates**.
+College announcements are scattered across **WhatsApp groups, emails, and notice boards**, which makes it easy for students to **miss important updates**.
-Students feel overwhelmed juggling too many apps, while Class Representatives (CRs) struggle to share information quickly and effectively.
+Meanwhile, Class Representatives (CRs) struggle to share information across multiple platforms.

 ---